-If you’re excited about the iPhone 5S or 5C, then you should be selling your old handset now.
+If you’re excited about getting your hands on the iPhone 6 or iPhone 6 Plus, then you should be selling your old handset right now.
 Sales of second-hand iPhones are buoyant and, compared with models from other manufacturers, you can get a great price.
 However, delay too long and you could be losing out.

 Sell it to others directly on Craigslist, eBay, etc

 Craigslist, eBay, and other online classifieds are a great way to sell your phone and will give you the most control regarding your iPhone’s selling price.
 If you are willing to deal with the spam, scams, and subpar emails, there are troves of eager Apple fanatics waiting to scoop up your old iOS device at a moment’s notice, regardless of the smartphone’s condition.
 Craigslist and eBay will allow you to set your asking price – as opposed to other online websites that will offer you a fixed amount of money – and often prove the quickest and most lucrative avenues for discarding your device in the local area or otherwise.

 Craigslist prices always tend to fluctuate depending on timing and availability, but many people are willing to pay a bit more to avoid the hassle of shipping and waiting.

 If you’re willing to accept store credit opposed to cash, there are several retailers that will offer you gift certificates in lieu of traditional payments.
 You essentially go through an appraisal process and then they will make you an offer in the form of credit toward a new phone or other items they sell.
 Online retailers such as Amazon and Apple offer trade-in programs through their websites, while many stores (i.e. RadioShack, GameStop, Verizon, and Best Buy) offer in-store trade-ins.
 Keep in mind the amount of credit will vary depending on your iPhone’s age and condition, as well as when and where you turn it in.